 Majority of the bottle cages are sized to fit both small and big size of bottle which has the collar at the same position.
 The advantage of alloy cage is that it can be shaped back to its position if it loses its shape over time because of constant use.

-Bottle cages can make your riding comfortable, but it has to be chosen keeping the above points in mind.
+Bottle cages can improve your riding comfort by making hydration storage easier, but it has to be chosen keeping the above points in mind.
 One has to filter his choice based on the bike and bottle.

 Shucks.
 We're sorry this post was not that useful